Iterative, Small-Signal L2 Stability Analysis of Nonlinear Constrained Systems: Introduction

 \section{Introduction}

 Considering a system as an input-output map between two normed vector spaces, the $\Ls_2$-gain bounds the norm of the input above in the energy sense as it passes through the system \citep{boyd1987comparison}.
 If it is finite, input-output stability is established in the sense of $\Ls_2$.
-The $\Ls_2$-gain analysis is important in evaluating the performance of stable systems in the presence of norm-bounded disturbances \citep{zames1981optimalsensitivity,zames1983minmax}, and in studying the stability of interconnected systems via Small-Gain Theorem \citep{zames1966input}, which underpins $\mathcal{H}_\infty$ robust control.
-This paper gives an iterative method to bound the $\Ls_2$-gain of nonlinear time-invariant maps in which both the control inputs and the states in the state space representation are constrained.
+This analysis is important in evaluating the performance of stable systems in the presence of norm-bounded disturbances \citep{zames1981optimalsensitivity,zames1983minmax}, and in studying the stability of interconnected systems via the Small-Gain Theorem \citep{zames1966input}, which underpins $\mathcal{H}_\infty$ robust control.
+This paper gives an iterative method to bound the $\Ls_2$-gain of nonlinear time-invariant maps with state constraints.

 For stable, linear, time-invariant systems, the $\Ls_2$-gain is equivalent to the $\mathcal{H}_\infty$ norm of the corresponding transfer function due to Parseval's Theorem \citep[p.
 51]{zhou1998essentials} and can be found using the Bounded Real Lemma \citep{doyle1988state}.
-The connection between frequency and time domains can be used to find tight bounds on $\Ls_2$-gain.
-This allowed an efficient bisection algorithm in \citep{boyd1989bisection,bruinsma1990fast} improving the method of \citep{guo1988recursive} that was purely based on frequency domain analysis.
+The connection between the frequency and time domains allowed an efficient bisection algorithm in \citep{boyd1989bisection,bruinsma1990fast} improving the method of \citep{guo1988recursive} that was purely based on frequency domain analysis.
 These works inspired future, more sophisticated methods of \citep{scherer1990h,lin1999computation,gahinet1992numerical,gattami2015simple,benner2018,xia2020sector}.